emdb-empiar/sfftk/docs/annotating.rst

       -p CONFIG_PATH, --config-path CONFIG_PATH
                             path to configs file
       -b, --shipped-configs
                             use shipped configs only if config path and user configs fail [default: False]
       -i SEGMENT_ID, --segment-id SEGMENT_ID
                             segment ID or a comma-separated sequence of segment IDs of source segment(s); run 'sff notes list <file>' for a list of segment IDs
-      --from-global         copy notes from global (metadata) to --to-segment segments
+      --from-global         copy notes from global (metadata) to --to- segment segments
       --to-global           copy notes from --segment-id segment to global (metadata)
       -t TO_SEGMENT, --to-segment TO_SEGMENT
-                            segment ID or a comma-separated sequence of segment IDs of destination segment(s); run 'sff notes list
+                            segment ID or a comma-separated sequence of segment IDs of destination segment(s); run
-                            <file>' for a list of segment IDs
+                            'sff notes list <file>' for a list of segment IDs
       --to-all              copy notes from --segment-id segment to all (other) segments

 Source of Notes: One or More Segments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~